FuelLabs/sway/sway-lang-docs/src/built-ins/index.md

 You may notice that there are no signed integers - this is by design.
 In the blockchain domain that Sway occupies, floating-point values and negative numbers have smaller utility, so their implementation has been left up to libraries for specific use cases.

+> The default numeric type is `u64`.
+The FuelVM's word size is 64 bits, and the cases where using a smaller numeric type saves space are minimal.

 ## Compound Types

 Compound types are types that group multiple values into one type.